Entropic pulling and diffusion diode in an It\^o process: Coordinate-dependent diffusion and It o process

 Stochastic modeling has played an eminent role in helping biologists and physicists understand various natural phenomena \cite{bressloff2014stochastic, allen2010introduction, phillips2012physical, alon2019introduction} like the directed motion of molecular motors, the spread of epidemics, gene regulation etc. The evolution of such stochastic systems are often understood by expressing the dynamics as a partial differential equation in the presence of a thermal noise.
-In one spatial dimension $x$, an It\^o-process is governed by the following Fokker-Planck equation \cite{peliti2021stochastic,bhattacharyay2019equilibrium}:
+In one spatial dimension $x$ when diffusivity is coordinate dependent $D(x)$, an It\^o-process is governed by the following Fokker-Planck equation \cite{peliti2021stochastic,bhattacharyay2019equilibrium}:

 where $p(x,t)$ is the probability density of the particle at position $x$ and time $t$, $\nu(x)=\frac{F(x)}{\Gamma(x)}$ is the drift velocity (coefficient) and $D(x)$ is the diffusion coefficient.
-The deterministic (conservative) force on the particle being $F(x)$, the damping coefficient is denoted by $\Gamma(x)$ which, in general, is related to the diffusivity in the time-independent case as $\Gamma(x)=\frac{k_BT}{D(x)}$ by the fluctuation-dissipation relation under local equilibrium conditions at temperature $T$ with $k_B$ being the Boltzmann constant.
-The Fokker-Planck equation is a continuity equation for conserved probability.
+The deterministic (conservative) force on the particle being $F(x)$, the damping coefficient is denoted by $\Gamma(x)$ which, in general, is related to the diffusivity as $\Gamma(x)=\frac{k_BT}{D(x)}$ by the fluctuation-dissipation (Stokes-Einstein) relation under local equilibrium conditions.
+The equilibrium is maintained at temperature $T$ where $k_B$ is the Boltzmann constant.